 Who are you anyway?
 Are you even qualified to be looking at any of this?

 My name is Samuel Minter.
 A long time ago I was a Physics major.
-Then somehow I got into the world of the web, and eventually ended up doing product management at a major tech company in Seattle.
+Then somehow I got into the world of the web, and eventually ended up doing product and program management at a major tech company in Seattle.
 You've probably heard of it.
-Roughly speaking, I'm in the abuse prevention space.
-Specifically using audits to measure how abuse prevention efforts are going, and provide data to improve those efforts.
 This election stuff is purely a hobby.
 I do it for fun.